naninovel/docs/docs/en/guide/custom-variables.md

 if (vars.GetVariableValue("baz").Boolean)
 ```

-To check the type of variable in C#, use `.Type` property on the value:
+To check the type of a variable in C#, use the `.Type` property on the value:

 ```csharp
 var value = vars.GetVariableValue("bar");